Finago Tower: Later use

 After the fusion of Neste and Imatran Voima the building was transferred to the ownership of the new power company Fortum in 1998, and the company Neste Oil which separated from Fortum built a new head office near the original building.

 On 30 April 2014 Fortum announced plans to renovate the tower into a residential building.
 The underground floors would have hosted businesses while the Keilalampi building would remain in office use.
 The company saw that hosting modern transformable office spaces in the building was not possible.
 The Fortum Retirement Foundation owned the tower as well as the Keilalampi building, while the four lots in the area were owned by Fortum.

 In 2017, Fortum and the Fortum Retirement Foundation sold the building to Regenero Oy, a joint company by YIT and HGR Property Partners.
 From 2017 to 2018 the Fortum head office moved to the nearby former head office of Nokia, which also hosts the head office of Tieto and the Finland head office of Microsoft.

+Image of Finago Tower in Keilaniemi, Espoo, Finland in 2025.

 In 2018 the plan to convert the building into residential use was abandoned.
 The financial software company Accountor moved into the premises in late 2019.
 At the same time the building was renamed as the Accountor Tower.

 In spring 2020 Hewlett Packard Enterprise moved its Finland head office to the Accountor Tower.
+Since November 2025, the building has been called Finago Tower.